android-async-http/android-async-http/CONTRIBUTING.md

 PULL requests
 -------------
 When you submit a patch or a new functionality for the project, you must open a pull request.
 We will get to the pull request as soon as possible, investigate what functionality or bug fixes have been added and decide whether to include it in the library or not -- for the benefit of everyone.

-You further agree that any contribution that you make to the library will be distributed further under the same license as the library itself (Apache v2.0).
+**You agree that all contributions that you make to the library will be distributed further under the same license as the library itself (Apache V2).**

 Don't be discouraged if your pull request is rejected.
 This is not a deadline and sometimes with a proper explanation on your side, we are persuaded to merge in the request.
 Just remember that this is a library for everyone and as such must meet certain, generic rules that we would like to believe are following.

 ISSUES